 Simply plug the charging cable into a computer, a UL-certified USB wall charger (such as an iPhone or Android wall charger), or a DC-to-USB adapter (car charger), as Fitbit’s official website suggests.

 Here's what to do if you encounter issues when trying to charge your Fitbit:

 - Avoid using a USB hub.
 Try plugging the charging cable into a different USB port or wall charger.

 - Try restarting your tracker.

-The time displayed on your Fitbit should match the time on the mobile device or computer it has been paired with.
+Want to know how to change the time on a Fitbit?
+As you connect your Fitbit to the Fitbit app via your phone or computer, the time displayed on your Fitbit should match the time on the mobile device or computer it has been paired with.
 If the wrong time is showing:

 - Try manually syncing your tracker with your device.